Spider veins, bumps, cellulite - a tribute to connective tissue

 Do:

 Moisturizing makes all the difference!
 Drink plenty of fluids and moisturize the skin: keyword aloe vera gel - quasi moisture in a pump dispenser.
-Gladly with Squalane or Rosehip Seed Oil mixed to create a rich moisturizing effect.
+Gladly with Squalane or Rosehip Seed Oil to create a rich moisturizing effect.

 Don't: